Are you wondering how Apple’s iOS 14 Privacy Update will impact your Facebook conversion data?

-Alternatively, you can build a LTC:CAC report using free and low cost tools (Supermetrics, Google Sheets and Data Studio) to report on LTV performance for top of funnel customer acquisition campaigns over time.
+Alternatively, you can build a LTV:CAC report using free and low-cost tools (e.g., Supermetrics, Google Sheets, and Data Studio) to report on LTV performance for top-of-funnel customer acquisition campaigns over time.

 Here is a tutorial on how to build the ultimate Facebook and Shopify pivot table in Google Data Studio.

 Google Analytics (Universal Analytics) is somewhat dated.
 However, they have a new version called GA4 (still in beta) built for the future of a more private web.